mattdifford/money-sos/pages/utilities/broadband/thankyou-broadband.md

   ## Your details have been submitted

-  Someone from <strong class="contact-name"></strong> will be in touch shortly.
+  Someone from Origin will be in touch shortly.
 They will email you or be calling from <strong class="contact-number"></strong> so be sure to make a note so that you know it's them
 strip_1:
   image: /images/upload/life-laptop.png
   image_position: left